 Our mission is to feed all of God’s children — body, mind, and spirit — so that no one goes hungry.
-We have many ministries that provide an opportunity to share God’s love by meeting the hunger needs of those in our community:
+In non-pandemic times, we have many ministries that provide an opportunity to share God’s love by meeting the hunger needs of those in our community, as detailed below.

 Manna Food Center’s Choice Pantry at SSUMC

 Every 2nd and 4th Saturday from 8:00 am – 12:30 pm volunteers distribute nonperishable food items, meat, and fresh produce at the Four Corners Campus location to 120 Montgomery county residents.
 The choice pantry model provides a shopping experience for the families we serve, ensuring that they can choose the foods that are best for their families based on what is available.
 This pantry is a partnership with Manna Food Center.
 Recipients must pre-register by contacting Manna Food Center the Friday before the pantry they want to attend.

 Mobile Food Pantry